 A syndrome is a group of signs or symptoms that happen together and help to identify a unique medical condition.
+Epilepsy syndromes are usually diagnosed in childhood but some can continue into adult life.

-What is a 'childhood epilepsy syndrome'?
+What is a childhood epilepsy syndrome?